By Jessie G.

 The next day we skied Park City and the Canyons again.
 We skied Park City in the morning, and travel

 For the whole trip, my dad and Mason complained about the lack of wings, a good burger, and a bar experience.
 So, for the last night, we ate at Drafts, a sports bar located inside our hotel.
 We started off with boned-in buffalo and barbecue wings as well as teriyaki boneless wings.
 For our meal, everyone but Mason, stuck with exotic burgers, mine consisting of bruschetta, balsamic vinaigrette, pesto, and swiss cheese.
-The restaurant also had ginormous milkshakes of all different flavors topped with things like twinkles, pop tarts, wafers, candy bars, and more.
-My family decided not to get one, although Mason, my dad, and I secretly desired one.
+The restaurant also had ginormous milkshakes of all different flavors like Twinkie and Pop-Tart.

 Overall, Utah was a great place for my family to continue our out west skiing journeys and experiences.
 We were treated to terrific snow everyday, wonderful food, and beautiful scenery and mountains.

 Thumbs up for Utah!